Tailslide/QbtManager/README.md

 strings listed here will result in the torrent being deleted if the tracker message in QBT matches them.
 This can be particularly useful when a tracker drops a torrent - e.g., if it's been repacked, and the individual torrent is no longer valid.
+The `delete_task_not_file_if_other_tasks` will prevent a delete from removing the files if another torrent has the same files and sizes
 The `delete_task_not_file_tags` will prevent torrents with the given tags from having their files deleted.
 The `delete_task_not_file_categories` will prevent torrents with the given categories from having their files deleted.